silaspe/maths/docs/lambda.md

 ### chapter $5$: Big numbers and Transfinite ordinals

 This chapter dosen't have much lambda calculus, it's just what I have been doing for the past week.
-[This](https://www.youtube.com/watch?v=b-Bb_TyhC1A&t=1449s), [this](https://www.youtube.com/watch?v=Mzgw6zMtipQ&t=465s), and [this](https://www.youtube.com/watch?v=0X9DYRLmTNY&t=486s) were my only evinence (in that order), I knew enough about the fast-growing hierachies, but very little about the infinite ordinals.
+[This](https://www.youtube.com/watch?v=b-Bb_TyhC1A&t=1449s), [this](https://www.youtube.com/watch?v=Mzgw6zMtipQ&t=465s), and [this](https://www.youtube.com/watch?v=0X9DYRLmTNY&t=486s) were my only evinence (in that order) (you should watch them anyways, they're really cool videos), I knew enough about the fast-growing hierachies, but very little about the infinite ordinals.

 $$ f_0 (x) = : x + 1 $$